Customizing server error pages using the .htaccess editor

-- Select the directory in which you want to set custom error pages.
-The current settings for the selected directory display in the Current Settings section.
+- Select the domain name from the dropdown menu in which you want to set custom error pages.

-- In the New Custom Error Page section, select the status code for which you want to add a custom error page.
+- In the Custom Error Page section, click on Add New Error Status Code then, select the status code for which you want to add a custom error page.

-- Enter the full URL or the local path to the file to use as the error page.
+- Enter the local path to the file to use as the error page.

-- Click Save to add the error page.
-Optionally, click Reset to return to the previous settings.
+- Click Save Customer Error Page to add the error page.

-- To delete an error page entry, click the delete icon in the Current Settings table.
+- To delete an error page entry, click the delete (X) icon in the listed status codes.